On The Hidden Biases of Flow Matching Samplers

 \section{Introduction}

-The main goal of generative modeling is to use finitely many samples from a distribution to construct a sampling scheme capable of generating new samples from the same distribution.
-Among the families of existing generative models, flow matching (FM) \cite{lipman2022flow, lipman2024flow} is notable for its flexibility and simplicity.
-Given a target probability distribution, FM utilizes a parametric model (e.g., neural network) to learn the velocity vector field that defines a deterministic, continuous transformation (a normalizing flow) and transports a source probability distribution (e.g., standard Gaussian) to the target distribution.
+The main goal of generative modeling is to use finitely many samples from an unknown target distribution to construct a sampler capable of generating new samples from the same distribution.
+Among recent approaches, flow matching (FM) \cite{lipman2022flow, lipman2024flow} and the closely related variants \cite{albergo2023stochastic, liu2022flow} are notable for their flexibility and simplicity, and fit naturally within the broader framework of dynamical measure transport \cite{marzouk2016introduction}.
+Given a target probability distribution, FM learns a time-dependent velocity field defining a deterministic continuous transformation that transports a base or source distribution, typically Gaussian, to the target distribution.

-While the population formulation of FM often exhibits appealing structure—sometimes even admitting gradient-field velocities—practical models are trained on finite datasets and therefore optimize empirical objectives.
-This empirical setting substantially alters the geometry of the learned velocity field and the energetic properties of the resulting sampler.
-These notes aim to clarify how empirical FM behaves, how it differs from its population counterpart, and what implicit biases arise in the learned sampling dynamics.

-From now on, to keep the mathematical machinery light, we assume that all probability distributions/measures of the random variables considered (except the empirical distribution itself) are absolutely continuous, i.e., they admit densities with respect to the Lebesgue measure.
-We shall abuse notation and use the same symbol to denote both a distribution and its density.
-To maintain the flow of the main text, we defer the discussion of related work and all proofs of the theoretical results to the appendix.
+A useful way to understand the finite-sample behavior of FM is through the classical distinction between \emph{population} and \emph{plug-in} estimation.
+In supervised learning \cite{bach2024learning}, one begins with an unknown probability measure $P$ on a measurable space $\mathcal Z$, a pre-specified hypothesis space $\mathcal F$, a loss function $\ell:\mathcal F\times \mathcal Z\to \mathbb R$, and the population risk